 In 1888 John Desreaux opened a blacksmith and wheelwright business in William Street, which was later moved to Pitt Street.
 In 1888 the first hotel - the Lake Macquarie - was opened by Thomas Williamson on the lakefront in Macquarie Street.
 It closed in 1955.
 A.M.
 Kearns operated Teralba's first bakery near this hotel.
 The Great Northern Hotel, standing near the railway line, opened about 1890.
 John Hodges was its first publican.
 The present brick structure was erected in 1923 after the original two story weatherboard hotel was dismantled.

 In 1899 the old school building was renovated and used as a School of Arts.
 At one time Victoria Street was known as Monkey Town.
+It is believed that this name originates because the workers were nicknamed 'powder monkeys' for the explosives they used in quarrying operations.

 In 1901, Teralba's first silent movie was screened in the community hall, which stood to the south of the Lake Macquarie Hotel.
 The new Watkins Bridge, built in 1973, diverted traffic from York Street to bypass the town.